sigpwned/chardet4j/README.md

         <version>75.1.1</version>
     </dependency>

-It is compatible with Java versions 8 and later.
+It is compatible with Java versions 8 and later. chardet4j has no dependencies.

 The `$major.$minor.$patch` version of the library is determined by the underlying icu4j version and the local release version.
 The `$major` and `$minor` are taken